river06/leetcode2/README.md

 ## sort
 - **largest number**: Just sort.
 Use a_b and b_a to decide which comes at first
+- **wiggle sort**: sort pair by pair
+- **wiggle sort II**: Quick select algorithm to find the `k`th largest element in array.
+Can be used to find median.
+Remember to use three way partition and index mapping.

 ## insertion sort
 - **insertion sort list**: Dummy head